cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 <%= authorization_types(practitioner: true, patient: false, system: true) %>

+_Implementation Notes_

-Note: Social History is not supported
+* Social History Observations are not currently supported for Retrieve by Id and will return a 404 until implemented

 ### Example